All Episodes

 Western Europe is a defense welfare queen.

-Uh America is now broke and can't afford this stuff.
+America is now broke and can't afford this stuff.

-Somebody suggested uh that we should ask Iraq and Libya to pick up the tab for liberating them.
+Somebody suggested that we should ask Iraq and Libya to pick up the tab for liberating them.

-I don't think that's gonna work.
+I don't think that's going to work.

-Don't think that's gonna work.
+I don't think that's going to work.

-And and I'm not an isolationist.
+And I'm not an isolationist.

 I believe in the projection of American power in America's national interest.